javierhf/pub-technical-write-me/content/about-me/index.md

-# Javier Hernández - Senior Technical Writer
+# Senior Technical Writer and Documentation Manager
 ## Overview

-**The following table provides a quick view of my latest projects**.
+**Hi!
+My name is Javier Hernández, I'm a Senior Technical Writer and Documentation Manager**.
+The following table provides a quick view of my latest projects.
 Each of them has a special place in my journey as a technical writer:

 | Project                                                                                             | Summary                                                                                                                                                                                                          | Period      |
 | --------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------- |